rancher/docs/content/rancher/v2.6/en/opa-gatekeper/_index.md

 > **Prerequisites:** OPA Gatekeeper must be enabled in the cluster.

-To list the constraints installed, go to the left side menu under OPA Gatekeeper, and click on **Constraints.**
+To list the constraints installed, go to the left side menu under OPA Gatekeeper, and click on **Constraints**.

 New constraints can be created from a constraint template.